Son of former German president stabbed to death in Berlin

 The son of former German president Richard von Weizsaecker was stabbed to death while he was giving a lecture at a hospital in Berlin where he worked as a head physician, police said Wednesday.

-A 57-year-old man is in custody after a man jumped up from the audience at the Schlosspark-Klinik and attacked Fritz von Weizsaecker with a knife on Tuesday evening.
-Another man who tried to stop the attack was seriously wounded.
+A 57-year-old German man is in custody after he jumped up from the audience at the Schlosspark-Klinik and attacked Fritz von Weizsaecker with a knife on Tuesday evening.

-“We cannot yet say anything about the attacker’s motive,” said police spokesman Michael Gassen, adding that the suspect is still being questioned.
+An off-duty police officer in the audience who tried to stop the attack was seriously wounded and had to undergo surgery.

 Von Weizsaecker died at the scene despite immediate attention from colleagues.

+“We cannot yet say anything about the attacker’s motive,” said police spokesman Michael Gassen.

+Police said later that the man, who was not a patient at the hospital, had been questioned overnight.
+Police were also investigating if von Weizsaecker or his family had received threats in the past.

-The 59-year-old was the son of one of Germany’s most esteemed presidents, who was the country’s head of state — a largely ceremonial post — from 1984 to 1994.
-The former president died in 2015.
+The 59-year-old was the son of one of Germany’s most esteemed presidents.
+Richard von Weizsaecker became West Germany’s head of state in 1984 and when the country was unified, became the first president of the new nation, serving until 1994.
+He died in 2015.

-Fritz von Weizaecker was one of the ex-president’s four children.
-His sister Beatrice von Weizsaecker posted a picture of Jesus on the Cross on Instagram after the murder of her brother.
+Fritz von Weizsaecker was one of the ex-president’s four children.
+His sister Beatrice posted a picture of Jesus on the cross on Instagram after the killing of her brother and wrote, “Take care of my brother ...”

 Von Weizsaecker studied and worked at several hospitals in Germany and abroad, including the Harvard Medical School in Boston and a hospital in Zurich, Switzerland.
 His fields of expertise were internal medicine and gastroenterology.

-The murder of von Weizsaecker echoes a similar incident from 2016, when a man fatally shot a doctor at Berlin’s Benjamin Franklin Hospital before killing himself.
+The slaying of von Weizsaecker echoes a similar incident in 2016 when a man fatally shot a doctor at Berlin’s Benjamin Franklin Hospital before killing himself.

 The von Weizsaeckers are one of Germany’s most prominent families.
-Richard von Weizsacker was not only one of the most popular but also one of the country’s most respected presidents.
+Richard von Weizsaecker was not only one of the most popular but also one of the country’s most respected presidents.

 In 1985, then-West German President von Weizsaecker called the Nazi defeat Germany's "day of liberation" in a speech marking the 40th anniversary of the war's end.
 His words were supported by most Germans, and to this day the speech is often cited by politicians and taught in schools.